ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Ballerina client endpoint is a component that interacts with a network accessible service.
 It aggregates one or more actions that can be executed on the network accessible service.
 An endpoint can be used to configure parameters related to the network accessible service.

-Ballerina Central stores numerous packages that that can be used with your service.
+Ballerina Central stores numerous modules that that can be used with your service.
 You can search for them using the `ballerina search` command.
-Use the following command to search for packages where the package name, description, or org name contain the word "twitter".
+Use the following command to search for modules where the module name, description, or org name contains the word "twitter".

 ```
 $ ballerina search twitter
 ```

-This results in a list of available packages.
+This results in a list of available modules.
 You can pull the one you want from Ballerina Central.

 ```
 $ ballerina pull wso2/twitter
 ```

-You can use the `wso2/twitter` package to integrate with a Twitter endpoint.
+You can use the `wso2/twitter` module to integrate with a Twitter endpoint.

-In your `hello_service.bal` file, import the Twitter package.
+In your `hello_service.bal` file, import the Twitter module.

 ```ballerina
 import wso2/twitter;
 ```

-> **Note**: You can import the package and use it without using `ballerina pull`. `ballerina pull` ensures code completion.
+> **Note**: You can import the module and use it without using `ballerina pull`. `ballerina pull` ensures code completion.

 You can now use Ballerina to integrate with Twitter.